RWDavid/instrument-recognition/readme.md

 # instrument-recognition
 Author: David Choi

 SV STEM Fair 2019

-This project analyzes audio to recognize the musical instrument playing in the audio.
+This project uses machine learning to analyze audio and recognize the musical instrument playing in the audio.